Mythripaluri/BandBoost/README.md

 - **GitHub Pages** - Use GitHub Actions with the build output

 ## Task Requirements
-This project was built as a modern IELTS Institute home page with the following specifications:
+This project was built as a modern IELTS Hub home page with the following specifications:
 - ✅ **Responsive Design** - Optimized for both desktop and mobile devices
 - ✅ **Modern & Professional** - Clean, contemporary design suitable for an educational institute
 - ✅ **Complete Sections** - Navbar, Hero, Feature Cards, Testimonials, and Footer